venerari/ansible-tower/README.md

 This will only take about 10-15 min if you are using SSD including vm provisioning.
 You may provision your centos7/redhat7 as no-gui server and make sure you can access the ip from the host browser whether it's a NAT or BRIDGE network.

-Do these after the vm had been provisioned and it should be executed to itself, login as root.
+Do these after the vm had been provisioned and it should be executed to itself, login/su/sudo to root.

 ```
 curl https://raw.githubusercontent.com/tso-ansible/ansible-tower/master/script.sh | /bin/bash